 Procedures for Requesting Alternate Media:

-- Register for classes using Web Advisor.
-Print out a copy of your class schedule.
+- Register for classes.
+Print a copy of the class schedule.

-- Contact the Alternate Media Specialist at least one week after your request to check the status.
+- Contact the Alternate Media Specialist about one week after the initial request is made to check the status.